On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2

+Solution was found long ago: one has to introduce \textit{distinguished} partial derivatives $\partial_i$, each of them serving as several partial derivatives (corresponding to $u_i$, $u_i^{(p)}$, $u_i^{(p^2)}$, \dots) at once (if instead of the usual powers we use divided ones, the sign $(-1)^{j-1}$ is not needed):

-The Lie algebra of all derivations~$\fder(\cO(m;\un))$ turns out to be not so interesting (it is not transitive, and hence can not be simple) as the \textit{general vectorial Lie algebra of distinguished derivations}:\footnote{For $p>0$, the Lie algebra $\fvect(m;\un)$ is called \textit{Zassenhaus} algebra if $\un\neq \One$; it is usually denoted $W(m;\un)$ for any $m$ and $\un$; if $\un=\One$, it is called \textit{Witt} algebra.
-Zassenhaus algebras are simple if $m>1$; there is no special name for the simple derived $\fvect^{(1)}(1;\underline{n})$, see a discussion in \cite{GZ}.
-The Lie algebra of \textit{divergence-free}, or \lq\lq special", vector fields is denoted $\fsvect(m;\un)$, usually abbreviated to $S(m;\un)$.}
+The \textit{general vectorial Lie algebra of distinguished derivations}\footnote{For $p>0$, the Lie algebra $\fvect(m;\un)$ is called \textit{Jacobson--Witt} algebra if $\un\neq \One$; it is usually denoted $W(m;\un)$ for any $m$ and $\un$; if $m=1$, it is called \textit{Zassenhaus} algebra.
+Jacobson--Witt algebras are simple if $m>1$; there is no special name for the simple derived $\fvect^{(1)}(1;\underline{n})$, see a discussion in~\cite{GZ}.
+The Lie algebra of \textit{divergence-free}, or ``special'', vector fields is denoted $\fsvect(m;\un)$, usually abbreviated to $S(m;\un)$.}{\samepage